 Regulations on IID Usage in the State of California

 California recently rolled out a state-wide IID program for drivers convicted of driving under the influence (DUI).
 This program requires most drivers to install and use an IID after a DUI conviction.
-Drivers may need to use these devices for a few months or several years, depending upon their charges.
+Depending on their charges, drivers may need to use these devices for a few months or several years.

-Drivers required to use an IID must install these devices on:
+Drivers required to use an ignition interlock device (IID) must install these devices on:

 - All vehicles they regularly drive